meongithub2017/Calculator-Demo/README.md

-Calculator.js: a node.js Demonstration Project
+A node.js Calculator Demo Project
 ==============================================
 An example node.js project, including tests with mocha, that behaves like a pocket calculator.